Nuitka/Nuitka/Developer_Manual.rst

 assignments, and merge these into the start state, before entering the loop body.
 The need to make two passes is special to loops.

 For a start, it is done like this.
-At loop entry, all knowledge is removed about everything assigned or changed in the loop.
-From that basis, the ``break`` exits are analysed, and merged.
-Then, coming back, ``continue`` exits of the loop resulting from this, can replace the initial wide reaching removal of knowledge with a far smaller one.
-Merging this will state before loop, we got close to no degradation of knowledge, except what's necessary.
+At loop entry, all pre-existing, but written traces, are turned into loop merges.
+Knowledge is not completely removed about everything assigned or changed in the loop, but then it's not trusted anymore.

+From that basis, the ``break`` exits are analysed, and merged, building up the post loop state, and ``continue`` exits of the loop replacing the unknown part of the loop entry state.
+The loop end is considered a ``continue`` for this purpose.

 Excursion to Conditions
 -----------------------